Extended-Thunder/send-later/index.md

 Preferences
 ---------------------------

-You can get to the add-on's Preferences window in three ways:
+You can get to the add-on's Preferences window in two ways:

 1. Click on "Send Later" in the status bar at the bottom of your main window and select "Send Later preferences" from the pop-up menu (there are also several other useful things in this menu).
-The preferences will open in a new window.
+The preferences will open in a new tab.
-3. Select "Add-ons" from the three-lines menu.
+2. Select "Add-ons" from the three-lines menu or the Tools menu.
 The extension manager will open in a new tab.
 Click on "Send Later", and then on the "Preferences" tab.

 Here is the main preferences screen, followed by explanations of the various settings: